younisshah/terra/README.md

 ## Terra

-A Geofence server in Rust.
+A Tile38 based Geofence server in Rust.

 **THIS IS A WORK IN PROGRESS!**